philc/book-notes/shape up - ryan singer.md

       * "After working hard to ship their six week projects, they enjoy having time that's under their control."
-    * (I wonder if the cooldown period becomes the quality work overflow, where the engineer goes back and fixes the corners that were cut? is that a bad thing?
+    * (I wonder if the cooldown period becomes the quality work overflow, where the engineer goes back and fixes the corners that were cut?
+Is that a bad thing?
 Seems refreshing to have that time to do so earmarked.
 Maintain less debt, as a rule.
   * Standardized team sizes
     * Each team is 1 designer and 1-2 engineers.